Collaborative Law Practice Series - 2019

 This series is sponsored by the Alabama Center for Dispute Resolution, the Birmingham Bar Association – Collaborative Law Committee, Birmingham Collaborative Law Alliance, and the Dispute Resolution and Solo/Small Firms Sections of the Alabama State Bar.

-- August 23, 2019 “Introduction to Collaborative Law Practice” (one hour credit)
+- Past - “Introduction to Collaborative Law Practice” (video online soon)

 - September 20, 2019 “Focus on Team: Breaking Down Roles” (one hour credit)

 - October 18, 2019 “The How To’s of Collaborative Law” (one hour credit)

 - December 6, 2019 “Informed Consent/Civil Collaboration” (one hour of Ethics credit)

 Download a copy to your computer and complete the registration form.